lextm/jekyll-theme-chirpy/_posts/2024/2024-3-30-running-django-web-apps-on-iis-with-httpplatformhandler.md

 ## Production Setup with Uvicorn and WhiteNoise

-The above setup is for development only, and for production you should use a production-ready server like Uvicorn and a static file serving mechanism like WhiteNoise.
+The above setup is for development only, and you should use a production-ready server like Uvicorn and a static file serving mechanism like WhiteNoise when deploying to production.

-First, prepare for production deployment by running `python.exe manage.py check --deploy` to see if there are any issues to fix.
-Typical changes here in `settings.py` include
+First, run `python.exe manage.py check --deploy` to see if there are any issues to fix.
+Typical changes at this stage in `settings.py` include

 ``` python
 DEBUG = False